getting-around

 - Check your accommodation's parking before committing

-- Consider skipping the car if you're only staying in Malaga city
+- Consider skipping the car if you're only staying in Malaga city.
+The public transport covers most of what you'll need

 - Watch for ZBE restrictions if driving into central Malaga (see our ZBE guide)

-For very late arrivals, book a taxi in advance through a transfer company.
+For very late arrivals, booking a transfer in advance is worth it.
 It costs about the same as a regular taxi but guarantees someone will be waiting.

 Which Option Should You Choose?